maconmagno/BARS/101_UGC1479/README.md

-Preview of UGC1479 is shown below.
+Preview of UGC 1479 is shown below.
 The contours represent the 22 GHz 1" image.

 ![UGC1479.png](UGC1479.png "UGC1479")